x-lhan/kubernetes-formula/README.md

 ## How to use?

 1. Create pillar data file based on `pillar.example` file and modify as needed.
 More configurable pillar data can be referenced from `default.yml`.
-2. Apply `kubernetes` state among cluster master and pool noeds.
-3. (Optional) To use flannel as network plugin, please modify/add pillar data as needed(`bind_iface: eth1`, `network_provider: cni`) and apply `kubernetes` and `kubernetes.flannel` state to the master node.
+2. (Optional) To use flannel as network plugin, please modify/add pillar data as needed(`bind_iface: eth1`, `network_provider: cni`, `allocate_node_cidrs: true`).
+3. (Optional, only required for multi-master nodes setup) Generate TLS certificates and share among master nodes:

+  a.
+Scope master nodes by setting pillar data `kubernetes:master` to `True`.

+  b.
+Apply `kuberentes.generate-cert` state to one master node.

+  c.
+Copy all newly generated certs under `/srv/kubernets/`(ca.crt, server.key, server.cert, kubecfg.key, kubecfg.crt) into pillar `kubernetes:certs` with filename as key and file content as value.

+3. Apply `kubernetes` state among cluster master and pool nodes.

+## Notes

-4. (Optional) For easier debugging purpose: a `kuberenetes.kubelet.reset` state can be apply to all nodes to make sure kubelet is stop and all generated container is removed. e.g. To hard restart the cluster: `kubernetes` state can be apply to include this `kubelet.reset` state like this:
+* For easier debugging purpose: a `kuberenetes.kubelet.reset` state can be apply to all nodes to make sure kubelet is stop and all generated container is removed. e.g. To hard restart the cluster: `kubernetes` state can be apply to include this `kubelet.reset` state like this:

 ```
   salt minion* state.sls kubernetes pillar='{"kubernetes":{"reset_kubelet": true}}'